Sound Randomized Smoothing in Floating-Point Arithmetics: Sound randomized smoothing for floating-point arithmetic

+It remains to show how to obtain i.i.d. samples from the discretized normal distribution

+We note that the discretized normal distribution is different from the discrete Gaussian distribution used in the context of differential privacy~\citep{cano2020discrete}.

-Now, $F$ is a deterministic function, regardless of possible numerical errors occurring during evaluation of $F(t)$; thus, we only need to show how to obtain i.i.d. samples from the discretized normal distribution $\mathcal{N}_D^k(x, \sigma^2) = g_k(x+\epsilon), \epsilon \sim \mathcal{N}(0, \sigma^2)$, from which we sample component-wise.
-The key observation is that we do not need to obtain samples from $\mathcal{N}(0, \sigma^2)$ anymore.
+As discussed in the two final paragraphs of Subsection~\ref{ss:revisions}, it is not enough to round samples from normal distribution since we cannot guarantee the correctness of the normal sampler.
+The key observation is that we do not even need to obtain samples from $\mathcal{N}(0, \sigma^2)$ anymore.
 The resulting distribution from which we want to sample now is discrete.
 Concretely, we have

-The following proposition allows us to sample only from a single distribution for all values of $x$.
+Additionally, the following well-known property of normal distribution holds for the discretized normal distribution as well.

-\begin{proposition} Let $k$ be a positive integer and $x \in \{0,1,\dots,255\}$, then it holds that $\mathcal{N}_D^k(x,\sigma^2) = \max\{-k, \min\{k+255, t'+x\}\}, t'\sim\mathcal{N}_D^{k+255}(0,\sigma^2)$. \end{proposition}
+\begin{proposition} Let $k$ be a positive integer and $x \in \{0,1,\dots,255\}$, then it holds that $\mathcal{N}_D^k(x,\sigma^2) = \max\{-k, \min\{k+255, t'+x\}\},\; t'\sim\mathcal{N}_D^{k+255}(0,\sigma^2)$. \end{proposition}